SAFE-Stack/SAFE-Nightwatch/README.md

 * Go to VS Code and hit Ctrl+Shift+B this will activate fable watch

-> You can also run `dotnet fable npm-run build` instead
+> You can also run `dotnet fable npm-run start` instead

 * Go to the F# source in VS Code make a change and save the file
 * Fable watch should pick up this change automatically and compile it